MjxSjx/Portfolio/Case Study 1 - bike-share analysis/README.md

 ## R:
 I imported the data.
 Made columns consistent and merged them into a single dataframe.
 Then I cleaned up and added data to prepare for analysis.
 Conducted a descriptive analysis and exported a summary file for stakeholder deliverables.

+## Tableau:
+I created data visualization using Tableau.
+I focused my data viz on answering every possible question that branches from the intial assigned stakeholder question; “How do annual members and casual riders use Cyclistic bikes differently?”